 Condensation, on the other hand, is when there is little airflow or ventilation in a space.
 It is most common in kitchens and bathrooms that have poor air circulation.

-You will also find drops of water on ceilings and walls which usually means condensation can’t find its way out of the building properly.
+Looking at your windows early morning, you can easily tell if your room has poor circulation, as they will fog up easily.
+Usually, you will also find drops of water on ceilings and walls, which usually means condensation can’t find its way out of the building properly.

 The bottom line